Pipeline Basics

 COPY . .

-USER node # <--- add this FROM image2 CMD [ "npm", "start" ]
+USER node # <--- add this FROM image2 CMD [ "npm", "start" ]fetch-latest-release

-The Find Unauthorized job will check a Dockerfile for any unauthorized commands and unauthorized registries.
+The find-unauthorized job will check a Dockerfile for any unauthorized commands and unauthorized registries.
 It will check the Dockerfile at the root directory of the repository.
 This Dockerfile will be used to generate the Docker image in the build-image stage.

 Details